Golf Tutorials

 So, What Exactly Is an Open Club Face?

 Think of your club face like a door to your target line.
-When the club is sitting behind the ball at address, a “square” club face means the door is perfectly closed, with the leading edge perpendicular to your target line.
-An “open” club face means that a door has swung open to the right (for a right-handed golfer).
+When the club is sitting behind the ball at address, a "square" club face means the door is perfectly closed, with the leading edge perpendicular to your target line.
+An "open" club face means that the door has swung open to the right (for a right-handed golfer).
 The face is no longer pointing at your target, it’s aimed out to the right.

 There are two key moments when we talk about an open face: